-The tomato is a warm-season crop which originated in the Americas and was taken to Europe by Spanish conquistadors in the sixteenth century.
-Some believe the fruit might have been taken to Europe by Christopher Columbus himself as early as the fifteenth century.
-Regardless of who brought it over, the tomato soon made its way into France, Italy, and North Africa.
+Originating in South America, tomatoes were taken to parts of Europe by Spanish conquistadors in the sixteenth century.
+Others believe the fruit might have been introduced to Europe by Christopher Columbus himself, as early as the fifteenth century.
+Regardless of who introduced it, the tomato soon made its way into France, Italy, and North Africa.

 Tomatoes usually fall into one of two types: determinate and indeterminate.
 Determinate varieties grow to a certain height and produce fruit for one cycle.
-Indeterminate varieties require staking/caging and grow throughout the season.
+Indeterminate varieties require staking or caging and grow throughout the season.

 Cherry tomatoes, also smooth and round, range in size from one or two inches in diameter.
 Beefsteak tomatoes are large, wide, and somewhat flat-looking.
 Plum or Roma, as well as pear and grape varieties have smooth skin and are shaped as their names imply.
 Tomatoes as categorized by the USDA are greenhouse, fresh, cherry, or on-the-vine.